DuoRAT: Towards Simpler Text-to-SQL Models: Methods

 \paragraph{Decoder}

-Unlike RAT-SQL that uses an LSTM network with parent feeding, we are using a relation-aware transformer decoder.
-To mimic the use parent-feeding we experiment with relations that are derived from the structure of the SQL program code.
-To that end, we have extended the \textsc{Tranx} framework for grammar-constrained sequence prediction \cite{yin_tranx_2018} to relation-aware transformers.

-The SQL grammar is defined in the Zephyr Abstract Syntax Description Language (ASDL) \cite{wang1997zephyr}.
-Given the grammar, the ground-truth SQL query is parsed to an abstract syntax tree (AST).
-This tree is then serialized into a sequence of production actions, choosing the depth-first, left-to-right order as reference.
-The decoder is trained to either generate actions from a vocabulary of actions or to copy literals from the question or the schema.
-During inference, the predicted action sequence is deserialized back to an AST, from which the final SQL query string is assembled.
-Actions that are invalid at any decoding step are masked such that the decoder is constrained to only produce grammatically valid SQL.

-Each input element to the DuoRAT decoder consists of the concatenation of an action embedding, a field embedding, and a field type embedding which are derived from the ASDL grammar.
+We have extended the \textsc{Tranx} framework for grammar-constrained sequence prediction \citep{yin_tranx_2018} to relation-aware transformers.
+Like in the original framework, the decoder is restricted to generate only those sequences of grammar actions that encode a valid SQL abstract syntax tree (AST), see Appendix~\ref{app:grammar-constraining}.
+We consider two output grammars, one for complete SQL and another for SQL with underspecified \verb+FROM+ clause (\sqluf{}) \citep{suhr_exploring_2020}.
+In a \sqluf{} query, the \verb+FROM+ clause is replaced by the \verb+UF+ clause that contains only the tables that were not mentioned in other clauses of the original SQL query.
+After decoding a \sqluf{} query, we recover the \verb+FROM+ clause by adding tables from other clauses and joining them using the foreign-key relations.

-In the original \textsc{Tranx} framework, the LSTM decoder is fed its own state from a previous step at which the constructor of the current action's parent AST node was generated.
-In DuoRAT's relation-aware transformer decoder, the explicit parent-feeding mechanism is replaced by a set of relation edge labels, see Appendix \ref{app:relations} for more details on these relational features.
-These can bias the transformer decoder towards attending AST parent or AST sibling nodes.
-This should allow for the model to get a sense of the AST's structure when decoding the action sequence.
+RAT-SQL and the \textsc{Tranx} framework use a custom parent-feeding LSTM decoder where the LSTM is fed also its own state from a previous step at which the constructor of the current action's parent AST node was generated.
+By contrast, in DuoRAT's relation-aware transformer decoder, we experiment with relations that are derived from the structure of the SQL program code, see Appendix~\ref{app:relations} for a list.
+The relations can bias the transformer decoder towards attending AST parent or sibling nodes, allowing for the model to get a sense of the AST's structure.
 However, it is unclear whether or not this is necessary in a model with self-attention.

 The decoder is coupled to the encoder via a relation-aware memory attention mechanism.
-Here we use relations to indicate which tokens from the input were copied to the output, that is, either question tokens, tables, or columns, depending on the type of the literal that was be produced.
+Here we use relations to indicate which tokens from the input were copied to the output, that is, either question tokens, tables, or columns, depending on the type of the literal that was produced.